ukparliament/ontologies/procedure/flowcharts/meta/parsing/index.md

 					flag target business step as caused to be actualised

-				otherwise if the route value is 'allow'
+				otherwise if the route value is 'allows'

-					flag the target step as allowed to actualised
+					flag the target step as allowed to be actualised

 				otherwise if the route value is NULL or FALSE